 Recreational Therapy students are held to high professional standards.
 The ability to function as a recreational therapist will depend upon the knowledge related to the competencies of the profession and the ability to perform the tasks necessary to deliver evidence-based practice.
-The faculty, therefore, encourage you to maintain the highest level of achievement.
-You are investing in your future as a professional person and in the success of the profession.
+The faculty, therefore, encourage all students to maintain the highest level of achievement as you invest in your future as a professional person and in the success of the profession.
 Students will be required to demonstrate high scholastic and professional behavior standards.
-Our goal as a faculty is to assist you in reaching your academic and professional goals.
+The goal of the RT faculty is to assist students in reaching your academic and professional goals.